jirka-m97/plant-phenotyping-pipeline/photogrammetric_analysis/README.md

 - `gxipy`

 ---
-## Local Modules
+## Local modules and external scripts

-Two local modules must be present in the same directory:
+Two local modules and two external Arduino sketches must be present in the same directory:

-- `arduino_upload.py` → provides `upload_arduino` function for flashing Arduino sketches
+- arduino_upload.py → provides the function upload_arduino for flashing Arduino sketches
-- `single_capture.py` → provides `capture_single_image` function for camera operation and frame saving
+- single_capture.py → provides the function capture_single_image for camera operation and frame saving
+- turntable_continuous.ino → Arduino sketch for continuous rotation of the turntable
+- turntable_zero.ino → Arduino sketch for setting the turntable to its zero position

 ---

-## Workflow Summary
+## Workflow summary

 1. Zeroing: Upload the Arduino sketch that sets the turntable to its zero position.
 2. QR capture: Move the robotic arm into the QR pose, capture the QR code image at 180 ms exposure, and decode it to generate a target directory.